Bartonella false positives are common

 - Unfortunately there is a great deal of misinformation regarding multiple tickborne infections (called coinfections) on the internet.
 The possibility of having several tickborne infections at once or having pathogens such as Bartonella that have not been shown to be tickborne, is extremely unlikely.

 Since Lyme bacteria (Borrelia burgdorferi) is only spread by black legged (Ixodes) ticks and Bartonella is not a tick-borne infection, Bartonella is not a coinfection of Lyme disease.
-Unfortunately, false claims of multiple coinfections are made by quacks and their patients, who are victims.
+Unfortunately, false claims of multiple coinfections are made by quacks and their patients.
+Usually, the quacks and hopeful patients are well-meaning but simply wrong.

 In a 2013 survey by quackery propaganda group LymeDisease.org, 54% of respondents claiming to have chronic Lyme disease—itself an unrecognized diagnosis— also claimed to have a Bartonella coinfection.
 As detailed in our post on tick-borne infections in the United States, the survey results defy reality.